cacaiocamp/joyOSCMapper/README.md

 #define DEFAULT_MINSTICKASDPADDIST 0.2
 ```
 For now, the only way to change default values is modifying those definitions.
 The last three deserve some coments:
-* change ```DEFAULT_IMUVECTORSSIZE``` if you want the graphs to show more or lesse than 1 second of each motion capture axis.
+* change ```DEFAULT_IMUVECTORSSIZE``` if you want the graphs to show more or less than 1 second of each motion capture axis.
 Note that increase this too much may cause fps drop, depending also on the number of joycons drawing;
 * change ```DEFAULT_MINSTICKSTEP``` if you are having any issues with stick precision.
 The stick values reported are diferent almost every single report, ```Joycon.minStickStep``` represent the minimum stick variation to trigger stick OSC messages and drawing;
 * ```Joycon.minStickAsDpadDist``` represent the minimum stick distance (as in polar coordinates) from the center to trigger _stickAsDpad_ values.
 For example, with the ```DEFAULT_MINSTICKASDPADDIST``` at ```0.2```, you need to have ```stickX >= 0.2``` to trigger ```stickAsDpad.right 1``` and ```stickX < 0.2``` to retrigger ```stickAsDpad.right 0```.